STEMLab/InEditor/README.md

 :point_right: For more information about usage, please see the [User Guide](https://github.com/STEMLab/InEditor/blob/master/Guide/UserGuide/Index.md)

 ## Extention
-This project supports generating IndoorGML data for core module and following extensions.
+The project on master branch supports generating IndoorGML data for core module and following extensions.
   1. [Navigation Extension](http://schemas.opengis.net/indoorgml/1.0/indoorgmlnavi.xsd)
   2. [Non-Navigable Space Extension](http://www.indoorgml.net/extensions/indoorgmlnonnavispace.xsd)
   3. [Storey Extension](http://www.indoorgml.net/extensions/indoorgmlstoreyextension.xsd) → will be supported
   4. [POI Extension]() → will be supported

+The editor for other extensions will be created in an additional branch.

 ## License
 This project is licensed under the MIT licenses. - see the [LICENSE](https://github.com/STEMLab/IndoorGML-Editor/blob/master/LICENSE) file for details